 5.2.
 Bulletin Boards: The Union will provide a bulletin board for Union use.
 This bulletin board will be located in the fire station next to other similar bulletin boards.
 The parties agree that the bulletin board shall be used by the Union only to keep members informed as to its social, charitable and representational activities, and all materials posted on the bulletin board shall conform to District standards (e.g, partisan materials, private or for profit business solicitations, and inappropriate or offensive messages will not be permitted).

+TA: 04-18-17

 6.0.
 Comp Time